GavS19/GitTraining/NewCommands.md

 ##Main COmmands##
 **Sub Commands**
-Bad update in very-bad branch
+Bad update in very-bad branch. more changes making it worse